RaveenRony/ClinVar-annotation-rates/README.md

 [Data](Data/) - Data downloaded from gnomAD [v4.0.0](Data/v4/) and gnomAD [v2.1.1](Data/v2/).

 ## **Requirements & Installation**
+R was used for all the analysis.
-If using R run this code to install all packages that were used for this analysis.
+To install all packages that were used for this analysis, run the code below.

 install.packages(c("tidyverse", "here", "janitor", "visdat", "skimr", "rstatix", "dplyr", "knitr", "corr", "ggcorrplot", "FactorMineR", "factoextra", "rtracklayer", "GenomicRanges", "ggExtra"))